imran9ahmed/ME366_Project_CarromBOT/README.md

 # 🤖 Project Carrom Bot
+## 📄 Abstract
+This project presents a mobile Arduino-based robotic system designed to autonomously sort carrom discs using a 4-DOF arm and suction mechanism.
+Built as part of an academic course, the robot successfully demonstrates accurate puck picking and placement through pre-programmed logic.
+It showcases how low-cost electro-mechanical integration can be applied in precision automation tasks, with potential for scaling to industrial sorting systems.

 An Arduino-based electro-mechanical robotic system designed to **automate the sorting of carrom pucks** using a **4-DOF robotic arm mounted on a mobile cart**.